slgrobotics/outdoors_loc_nav/README.md

 You need to launch *your robot* and *navigation stack* separately.

-Your robot may launch a "local" EKF node, to fuse IMU + EKF and publish */odometry/local* topic, used indoors.
-This package doesn't use or depend on it.
+Your robot may launch a "*local*" EKF node, to fuse *IMU + EKF* and publish */odometry/local* topic, used indoors.
+This package doesn't use or depend on it, but your robot might.

 Run:
 ```